Marshmallows

 -

-While the sugar syrup is cooking, prepare the gelatin.
+While the sugar syrup is cooking, prepare the gelatine.
 Place 120mL water in the mixer bowl.
-Add the gelatin to the water and mix to moisten the gelatin.
-Set aside to allow the gelatin to bloom while the sugar syrup is cooking (at least 10 minutes).
+Add the gelatine to the water and mix to moisten the gelatine.
+Set aside to allow the gelatine to bloom while the sugar syrup is cooking (at least 10 minutes).
 Place the bowl in your mixer, with the whisk attachment.

 -

 When the sugar syrup reaches the right stage, remove it from the heat and let the bubbles subside.
-While the mixer is running on medium-low speed, pour the sugar syrup into the gelatin, along the wall of the bowl (this is to prevent the gelatin from being scorched by the hot sugar syrup).
-Add the salt and increase the speed to medium-high.
+While the mixer is running on medium-low speed, pour the sugar syrup into the gelatine, along the wall of the bowl (this is to prevent the gelatine from being scorched by the hot sugar syrup).
+Add the salt and increase the speed to the highest setting.

 -